davebenson/doom4-walkthrough/README.md

 ## Mission 3: Fight: Getting Away with the Yellow Keycard

-Exiting the area triggers the creation of 2 Imps, a Hell Knight, and (down the hall) 2 Shielded Soldiers.
+Exiting the area triggers the creation of 2 Imps, a Hell Knight, and (down the hall) 2 Possessed Securities.
 I usually run to the Field Drone location, lobbing a grenade behind me.
+The Hell Knight is the only big problem - in fact, often the other attackers will fight themselves to nothing if you merely wait.

 ## Mission 3: Using the Yellow Keycard
 As you approach the yellow keycard door, a Hell Knight will surprise you.